Undergraduate Application Materials

 Official transcripts are required for each applicant.
 Transcripts must be sent directly from the applicant’s school to be considered official.

-BFA and PAFA/Penn BFA applicants must provide proof of graduation, such as a final, official high school transcript showing the date of graduation, or high school equivalency diploma (GED).
+- BFA and PAFA/Penn BFA applicants must provide proof of graduation, such as a final official high school transcript showing the date of graduation, or high a school equivalency diploma (GED).

 PAFA accepts electronic transcripts via eSCRIP-SAFE, Liaison, Naviance, Parchment, Student Clearing House, and other verified transcript servicers.
 Electronic transcripts may also be emailed to firstname.lastname@example.org from the institution you attended.